-The NeoAir XLite is an outwardly astonishing piece of kit.
+At first glance, the Therm-a-Rest NeoAir XLite is an astonishingly advanced piece of ultralight kit.

-There are, of course, many factors to take into account for the long haul.
-Hence this detailed write-up of what promises to be the last ultralight camping mattress I’ll ever need…
+There are, of course, many other detailed considerations to take into account when choosing a sleeping pad like this for a long-haul ride.
+Here, then, is my detailed review of what Therm-a-Rest promised would be the last ultralight camping mattress I’d ever need…

 This is what I tried for a two-month trip down the U.S. West Coast last year.
 Along with a 1‑man tent and other kit minimalisations, I found the two-pannier setup liberating (particularly after that time I hauled a trailer across Mongolia), and would have happily extended those two months indefinitely with no major changes of kit.

-I then took it trekking in Iran in the spring of 2013, and on every shorter adventure I’ve made since.
+I also took the XLite trekking in Iran in the spring of 2013, when size and weight had a much more immediate impact on my pack.
 Its comfort was already assured; I was interested in putting its longevity and flexibility to the test.
-18 months later, it’s still one of the first things I throw into my backpack or pannier.

-So if you’re leaning towards the ‘less is more’ camp, the NeoAir XLite might be a good fit for you.
-Bikepackers and folding tourers might also like to look in on this, as well as shorter-term tourers looking to pare things down to a bare minimum.
+So if you’re leaning towards the ‘less is more’ camp, the NeoAir XLite might be a good match.
+This speaks particularly to bikepackers, folding tourers, and short-term road riders planning to camp but also to pare luggage down to a minimum.

 Having used a variety of camping mats over the years, from the closed cell foam Multimat I began with to the utterly luxuriant Downmat that kept me warm at 30 below in the Arctic, I’m happy (and surprised) to report that the XLite — despite its packed size — really does deliver on this front.

 For someone of average build, the 20 inches of width are more than sufficient.
-There’s a wider version if you need it, but I chose the ‘regular’ width so I’d have a little space for belongings when I paired it with the MSR Hubba 1‑man tent.
+There’s a wider version if you need it.
+I chose the ‘regular’ width so I’d have a little space for belongings when I paired it with the MSR Hubba 1P tent.

 The biggest issue (more of a niggle) with the NeoAir XLite is how noisy it can be.
 The nylon used in the construction sounds like a paper bag being screwed up whenever you turn over or – god forbid – attempt to kneel on the thing.
 This is exaggerated all the more if you let some air out to adjust the level of cushioning.

-While this is hardly a deal-breaker and a non-issue when wild-camping in remote areas, it’s worth being aware of — particularly if you’ve pitched up in a campground close to a tent full of extremely sensitive and angry people.
+While this is hardly a deal-breaker, it’s worth being aware of, particularly if you’ve pitched up in a campground close to a tent full of extremely sensitive and angry people.

-The only other issue I encountered was that condensation seems to accumulate inside the mat under certain circumstances (inflating it with warm moist breath in cold weather).
-I know of at least one user whose mat began to grow mould after being stored long-term (i.e. months) in this state.
+As mentioned briefly earlier on, the only other issue I encountered was that condensation seems to accumulate inside the mat under certain circumstances (inflating it with warm moist breath in cold weather).
+I know of at least one user whose mat began to grow mould after being stored long-term in this state.

-Needing to replace several items of gear after years of use, I chose the Therm-a-Rest NeoAir XLite so that I could tour really lightweight, picking other camping gear to match.
-Thanks to its ridiculously small packed size, the sleeping bag and mattress occupy nothing more than the bottom of a single rear pannier, making its durability all the more impressive.
-Two years later, I’m still using it on every trip I make.
-Highly recommended.
+I chose the Therm-a-Rest NeoAir XLite so that I could tour really lightweight, picking other camping gear to match.
+Thanks to its ridiculously small packed size, my sleeping bag and mattress together occupied nothing more than the bottom of a single pannier, making its durability all the more impressive.
+Highly recommended – as long as you can live with the noise!